Param302/Streamlit-Login-Cookie-Tracker/README.md

-# Daily Kharcha Web App - Streamlit version
+# Streamlit Login Cookie Tracker

 > [!CAUTION]
 > This project is stopped and not maintained anymore, due to streamlit limitations.